andyboeh/medion-hm-sec-sc/README.md

 Currently, the basics are working.
 A short button press initializes pairing or, if already paired, enables config mode.
 Reading the magnet and sending the status is working - if it's sent successfully, it blinks once, in case of error, it blinks three times.
+Changing the AES key and AES challenge-response is also working.

 ## TODO

   - Improve/measure power management
-  - Battery reporting
-  - Better LED feedback on activities
-  - AES
-  - Configuration settings
   - Periodic battery reporting

 ## Caveats

 This has only been tested with Homegear, not with FHEM or a CCU!
-AES is not supported, configuration settings is not supported.